Data submission¶

 - Viral amplicons

-Sequenced material can be DNA or RNA.
 Nucleic acid can be sequenced directly or amplified with techniques such as PCR.

-New Designs¶
+New designs¶

 Don’t see your experimental design combination here?
 Get in touch with us via support.